sovrynn/ecdo/5-TOOLS-DEV/dev/scripts/rotational-path-kml/README.md

 ## Starter KML file

 `khafre.kml` is a KML file generated from the script, with rotation lines covering pretty much all locations, centered around Khafre, for those who just want a quick way to see rotation lines without running the script.

+## Notes

+Use geodesic, not great_circle, from geopy.

+Automatically centers the view on the point using LookAt KML tag.